PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 - HDMI audio output / 3.5mm headphone input
 - NVIDIA graphics card
-- Chrome and Chromium browsers cannot use hardware acceleration normally, waiting for [NootedRed](https://github.com/ChefKissInc/NootedRed) driver update to resolve.
-In order to use these browsers properly, it is necessary to disable the hardware acceleration feature in the browser settings.
 - Some Fn shortcut keys
 - After using Windows and restarting to macOS, there is no sound from the headphones.
 A forced shutdown and reboot will make it work normally again.
 - VCN (video/image hardware encoding/decoding) still has some problems, can be used but not guaranteed, turned off by default, to turn on, please add `-ChefKissInternal` to `boot-args`.
 For details, please go to the NootedRed page to see the latest progress.

-### Temperature
+### Tips

-You can control the temperature within a suitable range by turning off `CPS (core performance boost)`, but this will lose some performance.
+- You can control the temperature within a suitable range by turning off `CPS (core performance boost)`, but this will lose some performance.
 You can use the UMAF tool to turn off `CPS` in the BIOS, but it will affect the performance of other systems such as Windows.
+- The `BFixup.kext` downgrades the OpenGL version to prevent system freezing, allowing certain applications like Chrome to work normally.
+However, it may also cause some applications to not work.
+If you encounter any problems, please disable the `BFixup.kext`.

 ## Know Your EFI